TheBeautifulOrc/TBO-Tree-Gen/README.md

 This addon for Blender 2.8+ creates trees procedurally by implementing a space colonialization algorithm.

+---
+**Warning: This project is a work in progress (hence it's labeled as WIP).
+The builds that are being pushed to master are neither functional nor stable.
+Furthermore there are currently no manuals or wiki entries.**

+**This Addon is not production ready.
+Do not expect any support when trying to work with it in such an early stage!**

+---

 ## Features

 The algorithm implemented in this addon is based on the paper [Modeling Trees with a Space Colonization Algorithm](http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf "Link to the paper").
 The main advantages of this addon compared to most other tree generation addons for Blender are: